[AWS] VPC – NAT Gateway

 NAT Gateway Features

-• NAT Gateway enables instances in a private subnet to connect to the internet or other AWS resources but prevent the internet from initiating a connection to private instances.
+• NAT Gateway allows instances in a private subnet to connect to the internet or other AWS resources but prevents the internet from initiating a connection to private instances.

 • NAT Gateway uses an Elastic IP.
 The Elastic IP address cannot be changed after it is associated with the NAT Gateway.